CORNING RIVERFRONT TRAIL:

 Directions:

-Note; The grass Levee Trail that runs atop the Levee above the Chemung River crosses here.
+Note; The grass Levee Trail that runs atop the Levee, above the Chemung River, crosses here.
 Left takes you around to E Poultney St at 1.1 miles.
 More of a walking trail then biking.
 Right takes you past South Bridge St to Hillvue Park and William Street Park at 1 mile.

-Option 1: Turn left along the brick lined path (various paths wind around the campus) through the Corning campus, passing by the grand staircase at the entrance, then continue around the building to the west side where you'll find the a sculpture of a glass blower.
+Note; You can check out the Corning Campus.
+Continue straight, West, along the brick lined path (various paths wind around the campus) through the Corning Campus, passing by the grand staircase at the entrance, then continue North around the building to the West Side, where you'll find the a sculpture of a glass blower.
 To your right is the old Thermometer Tube Draw Tower (informational sign).
-Continue around the building and you'll come to the trail alongside the river.
-Head left and you'll come to a paved trail at about 1 mile.
+Continue around the building and you'll come to the paved Corning Riverfront Trail alongside the Chemung River.
+See Below.

 HH